A $p$-adic arithmetic inner product formula: Introduction

 The article has two appendices.
 In Appendix \ref{ss:a}, we develop further the theory of $p$-adic heights on \emph{general varieties}, after Nekov\'{a}\v{r}.
-In particular, we prove a comparison result between local $p$-adic heights and Beilinson's local indices.
-For local $p$-adic heights above $p$, we prove a key theorem (Theorem \ref{th:crystalline}) on the crystalline property for certain bi-extensions, whose proof occupies the entire Appendix \ref{ss:b}.
+For local $p$-adic heights above $p$, we state a key theorem (Theorem \ref{th:crystalline}) on the crystalline property for certain bi-extensions, whose proof occupies the entire Appendix \ref{ss:b}.